 In addition to Swampy Lakes and Wanoga, Cog Wild’s other shuttle destinations include the McKenzie River Trail, Dutchman Flats on the slopes of Mt.
 Bachelor, and Newberry Crater farther south as well as Oakridge, Oregon.

-Best Time To Ride In Bend
+Best Time To plan a mountain bike trip to Bend

 Bend, Oregon is a summer mountain biking destination.
 You can visit in the Spring or Fall, but the higher-up trails will most likely still be covered in snow.

-June through September is typically prime season for mountain biking, but you may be able to ride the lower stuff as early as May and as late as October.
+June through September is typically the prime season for mountain biking, but you may be able to ride the lower stuff as early as May and as late as October.

 The website Bend Trails does a great job updating trail status.

-Bend Mountain Bike Shops, Rentals, & More
+Bend Mountain Bike Shops, Rentals, Community, & more

 Full-Service Bike Shops & Rentals